Last Updated February 19th, 2021 at 09:30 am by Lisa

 I can't tell you how many times people have asked for this recipe.
-Once you see how simple it is, you'll make this over and over skipping the bottled dressings...
+Once you see how simple it is, you'll make your own dressings over and over skip the bottled dressings...

-- Add the sea salt, pepper, Dijon dressing, extra virgin olive oil, and Meyer lemon juice in the pint jar.
+- Add the sea salt, pepper, Dijon mustard, extra virgin olive oil, and Meyer lemon juice in the pint jar or small bowl.

 - Store chilled in the refrigerator, take out about 30 minutes before reusing and shake right before pouring on salad.